TheThingsIndustries/lorawan-stack-docs/doc/content/migration/exporting-end-devices/_index.md

 ---
-title: "Migration Tool"
+title: "Export End Device Data"
 description: ""
 weight: 2
-aliases: [/getting-started/migrating/migration-tool]
+aliases: [/migration/migration-tool/]
 ---

+This section contains instructions on how to use the migration tooling to export end devices from supported LoRaWAN Networks, that can later be imported in {{% tts %}}.

+<!--more-->

 [`ttn-lw-migrate`](https://github.com/TheThingsNetwork/lorawan-stack-migrate) is a tool that can be used for migrating end devices and applications from supported LoRaWAN® networks (like [ChirpStack](https://www.chirpstack.io/)) to {{% tts %}}, or between {{% tts %}} distributions.
 This section provides details on how to install, configure and use this tool.

-<!--more-->

 This tool works in a way that it exports descriptions of end devices and applications to a [JSON file]({{< ref "/devices/adding-devices/adding-devices-in-bulk/device-json" >}}), that can later be [imported in {{% tts %}}]({{< ref "/devices/adding-devices/adding-devices-in-bulk" >}}).

-## Installation
+### Installation

 The migration tool can be installed using package managers or manually from binary files.
 We highly recommend installing or upgrading to `ttn-lw-migrate` version `0.5.0` or newer, because some features like session migration are not available for prior versions.